Watch: Alabama does not shake hands with Washington following Peach Bowl coin toss

 There was an awkward moment for Washington and Alabama before the start of the Peach Bowl on Saturday.

-Alabama’s captains refused to shake hands after the coin toss, which was won by the Crimson Tide.
+Alabama’s captains did not shake hands after the coin toss, which was won by the Crimson Tide.
 Alabama deferred and Washington got the ball first.

+After the coin toss was completed, the referee told the captains: “Gentlemen, step up.
+Shake hands.
+Good luck.”

 [ Follow the Peach Bowl live » ]